 It’s revolutionary in the way that it’s truly eco-friendly – and not a small step towards reducing the amount of toxic chemicals through concentrates, tablet form or alternative ingredients which can still be harmful.

-And it’s completely safe as it’s based on the same infection fighting substances used in your immune system – that makes it non-toxic and non-allergenic.
+And it’s completely safe as it’s based on the same infection fighting substances used in your immune system – that makes it non-toxic and hypoallergenic.

-Because, it kills germs, cleans well, smells natural, and is eco-friendly and non-toxic too.
+Because, it kills germs, cleans well, smells natural, and is eco-friendly and safe too.
 You can’t say that about many other chemical cleaners!

 But for more information, here’s five reasons why you should.
 Firstly, it reduces your chemical and plastic use.
 Secondly, as it’s safe it looks after the cleaner who’s cleaning after you.
-And it’s also powerful stuff, killing up to 99.999% of bacteria.
+And it’s also powerful stuff, killing more than 99.99% of germs.
 Then there’s the fact that it will save you money.
-And finally, it’s certified for performance to BS EN 1276 and 13697.
+And finally, it’s certified for performance to EN 14476, EN 16777, EN 1276 and EN 13697.

 The solution created by Toucan Eco is an effective disinfectant and a mild cleaner, so replaces general disinfectant, all-purpose cleaners, kitchen and bathroom cleaners, glass and metal cleaners, and deodorisers.
 It doesn’t replace strong degreasers and descalers, although it is effective if used on a daily basis.